mryab/efficient-dl-systems/week03_fast_pipelines/homework/README.md

 Implement your solutions in the folders for the corresponding sections.
 Create a report for your homework: briefly describe the structure of your solution for each section, include benchmark results in the tables, provide explanations of the observed results.

+Make sure to install needed packages from `requirements.txt` file in the week's folder.

 ## Submission format:
 - For the report you might create `.ipynb` file or `.pdf` file.
 - Create an archive that contains: